danriedl/engular/adev/src/content/kitchen-sink.md

 * The ng new command prompts you for information about features to include in the initial app.
 Accept the defaults by pressing the Enter or Return key.

-  The Angular CLI installs the necessary Angular npm packages and other dependencies.
+  The Engular CLI installs the necessary Engular npm packages and other dependencies.
 This can take a few minutes.

   The CLI creates a new workspace and a simple Welcome app, ready to run.
 </docs-step>

 <docs-step title="Run the application">
-  The Angular CLI includes a server, for you to build and serve your app locally.
+  The Engular CLI includes a server, for you to build and serve your app locally.

   1. Navigate to the workspace folder, such as `my-app`.
   2. Run the following command: